-Emperor Valentinian III-The Bishop of Rome is the Head of the Western Church churches.xxx He gave these reasons for his proclamation: That Peter was the foremost of the Apostles, and that Rome was the capital of the empire and an important city.
+The Roman Emperor Valentinian III wanted all church power to be centered in Rome alone.
+This would make it easier for him to control the Christians.
+In the year 445 A.D., he proclaimed that the Bishop of Rome was the head of all the western churches.^{xxx} He gave these reasons for his proclamation: That Peter was the foremost of the Apostles, and that Rome was the capital of the empire and an important city.
 He said that to refuse to follow the Bishop of Rome was the same as refusing the authority of the Empire of Rome (and that, of course, was a very dangerous thing to do.)
 He ordered that the bishops of Gaul, like Hilary, for example, could not do anything without the approval of the "papa of the eternal city" (the Bishop of Rome).